Hurley, Berkshire: Hurley Bottom

 Only one of the buildings at the foot of the hill in the south of the village street is listed.
 This southerly neighbourhood has the local name of Hurley Bottom but is 10 m higher than the riverside parts of the village.

 Frogmill Court and Frogmill Spinney

 The early 19th-century Frogmill Court is now a farmhouse adjoining the river, which in this parish consists of mainly grazing and pasture meadows.
 The farmhouse is Grade II listed.
 Frogmill Spinney forms a riverside park housing estate.
-Another group of riverside homes are accessed by a separate lane.
+Another group of riverside homes is accessed by a separate lane.

 Recreation

 Hurley is often used as a mooring for leisure craft and by campers.
 Cricket has been played in Hurley for over 100 years.
 The club currently plays in the Chiltern League on Saturdays and friendly fixtures against local rivals on Sundays.
 The ground has a London plane tree inside the boundary.
 The clubhouse was rebuilt in the 1970s after fire destroyed the previous wooden one.
 The Temple Golf Club was founded in 1909 and is recognised for its "picturesque [..]
 Thames valley views".